ffreyer/SphereSurfaceHistogram.jl/docs/src/index.md

 # SphereSurfaceHistogram.jl

 `SphereSurfaceHistogram` is a package for binning 3D unit vectors.
-Each bin has the same size - i.e. it covers the same (curved) area on a unit sphere.
+Each bin has the same size - i.e. it covers (approximately) the same (curved) area on a unit sphere.

+There are currently two ways to bin values in the package.
+The first is `SSHBinner` which simply counts how often a bin has been pushed to.
+The other is `SSHAverager` which reports the average float value that has been pushed to a specific bin.

 ```@contents
 ```

 ## Quickstart

-An empty histogram binner with approximately `10_000` bins can be created with
+An empty binner with approximately `10_000` bins can be created with

 ```@repl
 using SphereSurfaceHistogram